docksal/docksal/docs/troubleshooting-smb.md

 Open explorer and navigate to `\\<your.host.ip.address>\`.
 It should open with no errors and you should see your network shares.

+Usually there are some shares, but you may have none.
+If there is no shares but IP opens without any error messages, then you should be good with this step.

 ![Getting your IP](_img/troubleshooting-smb-your-shares.png)

-Usually there are some shares, but sometimes you may have none.
-If there are no shares but IP opens without any errors, then you should be good with this step.

-If you get errors when trying to access IP, then there is an issue with your Windows settings and you need to fix it.
+But if you get errors when trying to access IP, then there is an issue with your Windows network settings and you need to fix it.
 Docksal can not fix it for you, because there are dozens of reasons why it might fail to work.